 QuickBooks Desktop Sync Preferences

-- Click on the Gear icon and choose Preferences.
+1. Click on the upper-right blue icon and click Integrations.

 There are three sections to the QuickBooks screen: Sync, Advanced, and Troubleshooting.